Monastery of Saint Samuel the Confessor: History of the monastery

 The beginnings of the monastery date back to the end of the 3rd century or the beginning of the 4th century until the time of the Christian persecution under Emperor Diocletian.
-According to a Coptic manuscript about the martyrdom of St. Psote, at that time hermits were already living in the caves along the valley of Qalamūn.
+According to a Coptic manuscript about the martyrdom of Psote, at that time hermits were already living in the caves along the valley of Qalamūn.
 Later, probably in the 5th century, these hermits as Cenobites formed a monastic community.
-From the life story of St. Samuel, who was written by his successor Isaak, can be seen that he came upon a deserted church and restored the church and the monk's cells.
-He built a new church for the saint.
+From the life story of Samuel the Confessor, who was written by his successor Isaak, can be seen that he came upon a deserted church and restored the church and the monk's cells.
 First income was obtained with the sale of basket-ware.
 The monastery experienced a considerable upswing.
 When Samuel died 695 at the age of 98 years, about 120 monks lived in the monastery.

-The monastery was plundered several times by Bedouins during Samuel's lifetime, but also during the following centuries.
+The monastery was plundered several times by Bedouins during Samuel's lifetime, and also in the following centuries.
 In spite of difficult times, the monastery continued and at the turn of the 13th century flourished with 130 monks and twelve chapels, as reported by Abu Ṣaliḥ, the Armenian historian Abu el-Makarim.
 One of the churches was consecrated to the Blessed Virgin.
 The monastery was surrounded by a large wall with four defensive and residential towers and encompassed a large garden next to the chapels.
 A monk named Muhna lived in a cave of Gebel el-Qalamūn.
 Possibly the monastery was already in decline in the 14th century.
-In 1353 the relic of St. Ischkirun was moved from el-Qalamun to the Monastery of St. Macarius in Wadi Natrun.
+In 1353 the relic of Saint Ischkirun was moved from el-Qalamun to the Monastery of St. Macarius in Wadi Natrun.
 Pope Gabriel V, the 88th patriarch and pope of Alexandria (1409-1427), came from this monastery.
 Until the report of the Arab historian al-Maqrizi (1364-1442), there are hardly any other sources.
 In his time the monastery was still inhabited.
 Al-Maqrizi mentioned two of the four towers and two sources.
 A rather unusual note on the monastery can be found in a treasure-digging book from the 15th century, the "Book of buried pearls and valuable secrets for hints of hiding places, finds and treasuries."